 Enter your email address to create your account

 ISFPs are quiet, unassuming, observant people who make great listeners.
 They are kind, considerate, supportive and appreciative of people around them, and they think of ways to help others practically.

-They are non-judgmental people who have no desire to control or organize others, and would rather appreciate individual differences.
+They are non-judgmental people who have no desire to control or organise others, and would rather appreciate individual differences.

 They seek harmony in their relationships and will usually speak up only if their values are threatened.

 ISFPs prefer one-to-one interaction, and in social interactions, they prefer common ground with other people so that there will be harmony.
 They do not like to talk about themselves, preferring the focus of the conversation on the other party.

 ISFPs work behind the scenes and are satisfied doing so.
 But when you appreciate the effort of ISFPs, you show them you notice, and it motivates them to be more effective in the future as well.